Pelosi expected to announce formal impeachment inquiry against Trump at 5 pm ET

 Department of Justice lawyers, as well as lawyers at the White House, have been advising White House officials to release the transcript since last week, a source familiar with the conversations told Fox News.

+At an event Tuesday, Pelosi intimated that impeachment would remain on the table, regardless of what the transcript showed.
+Conservatives charged that she was moving the goalposts and lowering expectations.

+"We have many other, shall we say, candidates for impeachable offenses in terms of the Constitution, but this one is the most understandable by the public," Pelosi said, referring to the Ukraine phone call allegation.
+"It's really important to know this: There is no requirement that there be a quid-pro-quo in the conversation."

-But, Democrats continued to push for the whistleblower to testify and to see the full whistleblower complaint.
+Democrats continued to aggressively push for the whistleblower to testify and to see the full whistleblower complaint throughout the day.
 House Intelligence Committee Chairman Adam Schiff, D-Calif., said Tuesday afternoon that testimony from the whistleblower might be imminent.

 "We have been informed by the whistleblower’s counsel that their client would like to speak to our committee and has requested guidance from the Acting DNI [Director of National Intelligence] as to how to do so," Schiff said in a tweet.
 "We‘re in touch with counsel and look forward to the whistleblower’s testimony as soon as this week."